orrholly/mHealth-Team-Manual/README.md

 ####<img src="/Images/spring-desktop-calendar-variant.png" width="50">  The Need to Know
 **Calendars and Schedules**

-When you're not going to be in the office, (sick, travelling, overwhelmed with midterms...) tell us (through Slack or email).
+When you're not going to be in the office.
+Rather your sick, travelling, overwhelmed with midterms, broke up with your boyfriend/ girlfrind/both/yourself - just please tell us you are can't come in through Slack or email (no judgement).
 ALL - THIS IS JUST A PLACEHOLDER PLEASE REPLACE WITH REAL CONTENT ONCE CALENDARS ARE FIGURED OUT.
 We currently have three Google calendars we can share with you.
 For help on how to use NYU Google Calendars look [here](https://www.nyu.edu/life/resources-and-services/information-technology/communication-and-conferencing/nyu-calendar.html).
  - **mHealth Student Schedules:** Keep this calendar updated with the days and times you plan on being in the office.